- How many sides does a hexagon have? Exploring the 6-sided shape

-One can easily check, visually, the size of the long diagonal by simply noting that it is composed by two segments of the same size as 2 of the sides.
+You should be able to check the statement about the long diagonal by visual inspection.
 However checking the short diagonals take a bit more ingenuity.
-But don't worry it's not rocket physics and we are sure that you can calculate it yourself with a bit of time; remember that you can always use the help of calculators such as the right triangle side lengths calculator.
+But don't worry it's not rocket science, and we are sure that you can calculate it yourself with a bit of time; remember that you can always use the help of calculators such as the right triangle side lengths calculator.

 Circumradius and inradius

 Another pair of values that are important in a hexagon are the circumradius and the inradius.
 The circumradius is the radius of the circumference that contains all the vertices of the regular hexagon.
 The inradius is the radius of the biggest circle contained entirely within the hexagon.